phishinga/cryptoBandit/README.md

 # cryptoBandit aka Binance Trading Bot
 ## Simple Python buy-low and sell-high trading bot

 **TL;DR: This Python script is a cryptocurrency trading bot that connects to the Binance and Slack APIs.
 It calculates technical indicators and executes trades based on user-defined parameters.
-The script is easy to use, includes helper functions, and is the ultimate tool for cryptocurrency trading.**
+The script is easy to use, includes helper functions, and is a nice tool for cryptocurrency trading for anyone who is interested to learn about crypto trading.**

 ### Disclaimer
 This Python script is a collaborative effort and was written with the assistance of ChatGPT, a language model trained by OpenAI.
 Please note that the author of this script is not a trained Python developer, so the code should be taken with a grain of salt.
 The author welcomes suggestions for how to improve the code or make it more efficient.